YOUR VOTE IS OUR VICTORY

 In addition to continuing our efforts in moving District 5 ahead, family and social services initiatives are critical to the vitality of our communities.
 We must determine the attributes and learn from the successes of our current progressive leaders so to better implement more viable case specific programs geared toward helping many people in need.

 Creating clear and concise guidelines and policies help support individuals and families by offering viable solutions enabling them to transition from dependent to more livable and stable situations.
-When lives are transformed, the impact on our communities and businesses are realized as a result of more individuals improving their overall circumstances.
-When circumstances change for the better, lives are transformed allowing individuals and families to reciprocate back into their households, communities, businesses, and Districts.
-District 5 for Al Slocum in Hyattsville District Council 5 in Hyattsville Prince George's County in Hyattsville
+When lives are transformed, the impact on our communities and businesses are realized as a result of more individuals improving their overall social and financial circumstances.
+When circumstances change for the better, individuals and families do better and can reciprocate back into their households, communities, businesses, and Districts.
+Get out to vote District 5!
+Vote for Albert Slocum, County Council, District 5!!!

 Keeping our infrastructure in tune with technological advancements are excellent ways to help us effectively adapt and deal with unexpected changes.
 Change comes in many ways; and planning for the future may vary from individual to individual.
-In order to help create sustainability, our legislative efforts must influence positive change on behalf of the people of District 5 in various areas but not limited to personal growth, professional development, financial and retirement readiness.
+In order to help create sustainability, our legislative efforts must influence positive change on behalf of the people of Prince George's County in various areas but not limited to personal growth, professional development, sustainable careers, financial, and retirement readiness.

-Enacting legislation at the County level is serious business and involves a compassionate leader that advocates for the people of District 5, but with all nine districts countywide.
-It also takes an effective leader to orchestrate the efforts in making a difference in helping to improve the quality of life for families, communities, schools, and businesses given a well prepared budget sufficiently supports these and other socially responsible initiatives.
-For example, small business development, entrepreneurship, financial literacy centers on major corners in communities, affordable housing and family services that build stronger households through foundations of healthy family values and principles.
-Many people have also expressed concerns about the tolling property taxes.
+Enacting legislation at the County level is serious business and involves a compassionate leader that advocates for the people not only of District 5, but with all nine districts countywide.
+It also takes a resourceful visionary leader to orchestrate the efforts in making a difference in helping to improve the quality of life for families, communities, schools, and businesses given a well prepared budget that sufficiently supports these and other socially responsible initiatives.
+For example, small business development, entrepreneurship, financial literacy centers on major corners in communities, intelligent Quality Affordable Living (Homes), and family services that build stronger households through foundations of healthy family values and principles.
+Thanks to many of you who have also expressed concerns about the tolling property taxes.
 Mr. Slocum will fight to address and resolve this issue.
-We must also involve the right partnerships in assisting families needing access to affordable and sustainable before and aftercare.
+We must also involve the right partnerships in assisting families needing access to quality and affordable Eldercare and Childcare around the clock.

 We're more than residents and citizens...we are District 5.
 We encourage collaboration, community involvement, advancement of careers, financial security, and job creation.
 Inspect to expect or another way of putting it is getting things done right.
 Mr. Slocum believes that we must have Transparency, Accountability, and Performance without compromising Integrity, Character, and Ethics.
 These are the same standards that many Prince Georgians displayed including the men and women that sacrificed so much to help pave the way.
 We must also give back to those that have given so much over the course of their lives, but now they need our help.
-More resources and budgetary line items should go toward helping our seniors live better quality of lives, equal pay, women and black owned businesses, protecting children and women from domestic violence, and childcare initiatives.
-Funding for research and finding better treatments or cures that are debilitating should also be at the top of our agenda.
-In addition, we must bridge the learning gap in the classrooms so that our students have a future to advance and become anything they put their minds.
-All students should be afforded the opportunity of a world class education despite circumstances.
+More resources and budgetary line items should go toward helping our Veterans and Seniors live a better quality of life.

 For those preparing for higher learning, there should be legislation to help lift the burden and financial woes of attending school and taking on the heavy load of debt or inability to paying back loans.
 There is no doubt that financials matter; and with the help of enacted laws and policies that directly and indirectly impact change, as your County Councilmember for District 5, Mr. Slocum will fight for legislative action with a passion for results.

-As a people of District 5, expect more, get involved and voice concerns that help shape the very laws impacting communities, families, schools, businesses, and development.
-This is a movement and every Prince Georgian has something invested here worth improving and protecting.
-Exciting times are ahead and a new era of opportunities await.
-Expect more and get things done with a leader that is about the people of District 5, where we put legislation out in front to work for the good of District 5.
+As a people of Councilmanic District 5, expect more, get involved, and voice concerns that will help shape the very laws impacting our communities, families, schools, businesses, and eConomic development.
+This is a movement and every Prince Georgian has something invested here worth fighting for, improving, and protecting.
+Exciting times are ahead and a keen vision of fresh ideas and opportunities await.
+Expect more and get things done with a leader that is about the people of District 5 and County as a whole.
 "It's Our Time" for results and its our time to thrive in District 5!
 Now is the time to Vote because Your Vote Is Our Victory!!!

 Be the first to hear about upcoming Discussions, Town Hall Meetings, Social and Professional Networking Events.